peijunz/mini-dynamo/README.md

 # Project 4 - GTStore
 Peijun Zhu, Zilong Lyu

-## Design
+## Overview

 In this project we implemented a distributed key-value store (GTStore) system.
 Nodes in this system communicate with Unix Domain Socket.

 Our network topology as a fully connected graph among storage nodes and manager.

-Because we potentially need to migrate virtual nodes among storage nodes, the data is stored in different sectors corresponding to different virtual nodes(token).
+Because we need to migrate virtual nodes among storage nodes, the data is stored in different sectors corresponding to different virtual nodes(token).
 In this way, getting new tokens or sending tokens is very easy.